Exceptional Circumstances (Regulation B3)

 - Extended illness or injury

-- Acute Illness of another person
+- Acute illness of another person

 - Significant domestic and/or personal problems

-- Court Attendance
+- Court attendance

-- Unforeseen Work Commitment (Part-Time/Distance Learning/PG students only)
+- Unforeseen work commitment (Part-Time/Distance Learning/PG students only)

-- Unforeseen representation of County or Country at Sport
+- Unforeseen representation of county or country at sport

-- Active Exercise of Citizenship
+- Active exercise of citizenship

-- Victim of Criminal Activity
+- Victim of criminal activity

 What is not considered to be an exceptional circumstance?

-There are a number of areas that are not considered as valid exceptional circumstances.
+There are a number of areas that are not considered as valid ECs.
 These include general pressure of academic work as you are expected to have planned your work schedule, and personal computer/IT device problems, as you are expected to have taken adequate precautionary measures e.g backups and checking compatibility with University systems.

-How do I make a claim?
+How do I report an exceptional circumstance claim?

-If exceptional circumstances occur and you anticipate that these will cause a delay in submitting your work or prevent attendance at an examination, you will need to submit an Exceptional Circumstances Claim and appropriate evidence to your School(s).
-You should submit your claim as soon as you become aware of the problem and prior to the examination and/or coursework deadline.
-The claim form can be accessed within e-vision, by logging into the KLE.
+If exceptional circumstances occur and you anticipate that these will cause a delay in submitting your work or prevent you attending an exam, you will need to submit an EC claim and appropriate evidence to your School(s).
+Please watch the video above for a step-by-step guide on how to do this.

 Claims submitted by the deadline will be considered by the School Exceptional Circumstances Panel.
 You will be informed of the decision at the earliest opportunity once the Panel has met.

-Further Information and Support
+Further information and support

-Exeptional Circumstances Code of Practice
+Exceptional Circumstances Code of Practice